Areas of Expertise (3)

 Jennifer Chatman is the Paul J. Cortese Distinguished Professor of Management and a faculty member in the Management of Organizations (MORS) Group at Berkeley Haas.
 In her research, teaching, and consulting work, she focuses on how organizations can leverage culture for strategic success and how diverse teams can optimize performance.
 Her award-winning research has shown, for example, how emphasizing innovation in the context of a strong culture increases firms' financial success, how narcissistic leaders create organizational cultures lower in collaboration and integrity, and how norms to cooperate can cause members to blur differences among them, even if those differences are useful for group performance—suggesting that collaboration should be calibrated in diverse teams.

-Chatman is the Co-Director of the Berkeley Culture Initiative, the Associate Dean for Learning Strategies at the Haas School of Business, an Editor for the journal Research in Organizational Behavior, and runs the Leading Strategy Execution Through Culture executive education program.
+Chatman is the Co-Director of the Berkeley Culture Initiative, the Associate Dean for Academic Affairs at the Haas School of Business, Editor-in-Chief for the journal Research in Organizational Behavior, and runs the Leading Strategy Execution Through Culture executive education program.
 She has served in many other leadership roles at Haas and UC Berkeley over the years.
 Chatman earned her PhD at Berkeley Haas, and her BA in Psychology from UC Berkeley.

 Haas School of Business, UC Berkeley: PhD, Business Administration